mxjoly/binance-futures-trading-bot/README.md

 ## Backtest your strategy

-You can backtest your own strategy by running the backtest mode.
+You can backtest your strategy by running the backtest mode.
 To do that, you need to:

 1. Configure the properties for your backtest in `config.json`.
 2. Tap the commands `npm build:test` and `npm run test` to run the backtest.
 3. When the backtest ends, it generates a log file in the folder `logs` and an html report in `reports`.
-You can consulting these to evaluate the performance and profitability of your strategy.
+You can consulting these to evaluate the performance and profitability of your strategy (note that the results in real will be a little different cause of the funding rates).

+## Configure the Telegram Channel

+See https://core.telegram.org/bots to configure the channel.
+Then, set up your bot api key to the environment variable `TELEGRAM_TOKEN` and the id of the chat with `TELEGRAM_CHAT_ID`.

+## Machine Learning

+In progress...

 ## Todo

-- [ ] Calculation of the average buying price of an asset in spot
 - [x] Add custom Telegram channel with the notifications of the robot when an action is executed
 - [ ] Trade managements